bcambel/blog.bahadir.io/content/failed-entrepreneur.md

 - did not take care myself; emotionally and physically
 - did not listen people very well.
 I've heard them but did not actually listen.
 I kept on talking and talking.
 - being an expat and entrepreneur is somewhat crazy when you know you're going to have visa problems.
-Too much instability in one man's life drains energy.
+Too much instability in one man's life drains too much energy.
 - did not use my time wisely
 - tried to do too much
 - should be less harsh on myself and others
 - was(am) stubborn when I should not be
 - was inconsistent ( ran ~90km in June '12 then in the last 6 months I only ran 30km )
+- did not ask for help

 Business
 -----------------